Kilburn, North Yorkshire: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.

-It also lies within the Stillington, North Yorkshire electoral division of North Yorkshire County Council and the White Horse ward of Hambleton District Council.
-The local Parish Council has five members.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

-The village consists of High Kilburn the former situated on a hillside and Low Kilburn in the valley on the banks of a stream.
+The village consists of High Kilburn, situated on a hillside, and Low Kilburn in the valley on the banks of a stream.
 It lies about 7 mi east from Thirsk.
 The nearest settlements are Wass 2.6 mi to the east; Coxwold 2 mi to the south-east; Carlton Husthwaite 1.9 mi to the south-west and Thirkleby 2.3 mi to the west.
 There was a sandstone-quarry at Hood Hill.

 The 1881 UK Census recorded the population as 387.
 The 2001 UK Census recorded the population as 180, of which 162 were over sixteen years old and 84 of those were in employment.
 There were 105 dwellings of which 73 were detached.
 There are a total of 18 Grade II listed buildings in the area.

 The village is known for the White Horse.
 The White Horse is a figure cut into the hillside to the north of the village, and visible for many miles around on a clear day.

 Religion

-There is a church in the village dedicated to St Mary.
-The Grade II* listed building was erected in the early 12th century and underwent restoration in 1869.
+St Mary's Church, Kilburn is a Grade II* listed building which was erected in the early 12th century and underwent restoration in 1869.

 A Wesleyan chapel was built in the village in 1838.